A step-by-step workflow to extract the genuine circular dichroism of thin films: Measurement workflow

-\textbf{Step 1 — Azimuthal rotation; Purpose: identify anisotropy contributions.} The first strategy we employ in this work is the angle-dependent CD measurement, which is widely regarded as a robust approach, particularly for highly anisotropic samples \cite{narushima2016circular, zhang2022revealing, makhija2024effect}.
-In this step, the thin film is rotated about the propagation axis of the incident light by an azimuthal angle, $\theta$, while the CD spectrum is recorded.
+\textbf{Step 1 — Azimuthal rotation; Purpose: identify anisotropy contributions and remove orientation dependence.} The first strategy we employ in this work is the angle-dependent CD measurement, which is widely regarded as a robust approach, particularly for highly anisotropic samples \cite{narushima2016circular, zhang2022revealing, makhija2024effect}.
+In this step, the thin film is rotated about the propagation axis of the incident light by an azimuthal angle, $\theta$, while the CD spectrum ($CD^\text{rot}(\theta)$) is recorded.
 The purpose of this step is diagnostic: in anisotropic thin films, the measured CD can contain a rotation-dependent contribution that varies as $\cos2\theta$, arising from LD in the film ($LD \neq 0$) combined with imperfect circular polarization of the PEM.
-Observing such angular modulation provides insight that linear artifacts are contributing to the apparent CD signal.\\ In this case, if the CD signal changes with $\cos2\theta$, especially near the excitonic peaks, that is a strong indication of linear artifacts, not intrinsic chirality.
+Observing such angular modulation provides insight that linear artifacts are contributing to the apparent CD signal.\\ In this case, if the CD signal changes with $\cos2\theta$, especially in regions of large absorption, that is a strong indication of linear artifacts, not intrinsic chirality.
 This step allows us to diagnose anisotropy contributions before disentangling them.
 To further substantiate that the observed rotation-dependent CD signals originate from linear artifacts rather than intrinsic chirality, we show in Supplementary Note V, a Mueller matrix analysis of an achiral reference sample based on the work of Kuroda~\etal which explicitly demonstrates the LB-coupling artifacts \cite{kuroda2001solid}.

-\textbf{Step 2 — Angle averaging; Purpose: remove orientation dependence.} In the second step, we average the spectra over all azimuthal angles to eliminate orientation-dependent contributions.
-With $n$ being the total number of measured azimuthal angles this leads to:
+After collecting $CD^\text{rot}(\theta)$ at uniformly spaced azimuthal angles over a range spanning from $0^\circ$ to $180^\circ$ (with $+15\,^\circ$ increments) or better $0^\circ$ to $360^\circ$ (with $+30\,^\circ$ increments), to collect one full period of the expected cosine dependence, the spectra are averaged to remove orientation-dependent contributions.
+The chosen angular spacing is sufficient to capture the rotational dependence while maintaining a practical measurement time.
+With $n$ denoting the total number of measured azimuthal angles, this yields: